Unsure what to do with your big, boxy TVs now that you've upgraded to sleeker flat-screens?

-The number of child deaths in the United States resulting from televisions and other furniture tip-overs has hit an all-time high.
-Here are some safety tips to consider:
+The number of children's deaths in the United States resulting from televisions and other furniture tip-overs has hit an all-time high.

 - Assess the stability of the TVs in your home.

 - Mount flat-screen TVs to the wall to prevent them from toppling off stands.
-Follow the manufacturer's instructions to ensure you have a secure fit.
+Follow the manufacturer's instructions to ensure a secure fit.

-- If you have a large, heavy television, place it on a low, stable piece of furniture.
+- Place a large, heavy TV on a low, stable piece of furniture.

 - Use brackets, braces or wall straps to secure unstable or top-heavy furniture to the wall.

 - Keep TV and cable cords out children's reach.